-- 90. PLAINTIFF, and the other members of the CALIFORNIA LABOR SUB-CLASS, reallege and incorporate by this reference, as though fully set forth herein, the prior paragraphs of this Complaint. - 91.
-PLAINTIFF and other CALIFORNIA LABOR SUB-CLASS Members were required to work in excess of four (4) hours without being provided ten (10) minute rest periods.
+- PLAINTIFFS, and the other members of the CALIFORNIA LABOR SUB-CLASS, reallege and incorporate by this reference, as though fully set forth herein, the prior - PLAINTIFFS and other CALIFORNIA LABOR SUB-CLASS Members were required to work in excess of four (4) hours without being provided ten (10) minute rest periods.
 Further, these employees were denied their first rest periods of at least ten (10) minutes for some shifts worked of at least two (2) to four (4) hours, a first and second rest period of at least ten (10) minutes for some shifts worked of between six (6) and eight (8) hours, and a first, second and third rest period of at least ten (10) minutes for some shifts worked of ten (10) hours or more.
-PLAINTIFF and other CALIFORNIA LABOR SUB-CLASS Members were also not provided with one hour wages in lieu thereof.
-As a result of their rigorous work schedules, PLAINTIFF and other CALIFORNIA LABOR SUB-CLASS Members were periodically denied their proper rest periods by DEFENDANTS and DEFENDANTS' managers.
-When DEFENDANTS provided PLAINTIFF and the CALIFORNIA LABOR SUB-CLASS Members with rest break, they required PLAINTIFF and the CALIFORNIA LABOR SUB-CLASS Members to stay on DEFENDANTS' premises for those rest breaks.
+PLAINTIFFS and other CALIFORNIA LABOR SUB-CLASS Members were also not provided with one hour wages in lieu thereof.
+As a result of their rigorous work schedules, PLAINTIFFS and other CALIFORNIA LABOR SUB-CLASS Members were periodically denied their proper rest periods by DEFENDANTS and DEFENDANTS' managers.
+When DEFENDANTS provided PLAINTIFFS and the CALIFORNIA LABOR SUB-CLASS Members with rest break, they required PLAINTIFFS and the CALIFORNIA LABOR SUB-CLASS Members to stay on DEFENDANTS' premises for those rest breaks.

-f.
-The inclusive dates of the period for which the employee is paid;
+- f.
+The inclusive dates of the period for which the employee is paid; - g.

-- g.
 The name of the employee and his or her social security number, except that by January 1, 2008, only the last four digits of his or her social security number or an employee identification number other than a social security number may be shown on the itemized statement; - h.
 The name and address of the legal entity that is the employer; and - i.
-All applicable hourly rates in effect during the pay period and the corresponding number of hours worked at each hourly rate by the employee. - 96.
+All applicable hourly rates in effect during the pay period and the corresponding number of hours worked at each hourly rate by the employee. - 99.
 Cal.
 Labor Code § 226.2 provides that an employer must furnish piece-rate employees with an "accurate itemized" statement in writing showing: - a.
 The total hours of compensable rest and recovery periods, the rate of compensation, and the gross wages paid for those periods during the pay period; and - b.
-The total hours of other nonproductive time, the rate of compensation, and the gross wages paid for that time during the pay period. - 97.
-When DEFENDANTS did not accurately record PLAINTIFF'S and other CALIFORNIA CLASS Members' wages, including overtime wages, owed, DEFENDANT also failed to provide PLAINTIFF and the other members of the CALIFORNIA CLASS with complete and accurate wage statements which failed to show, among other things, the correct number of hours worked, missed meal and rest periods, owed to PLAINTIFF and other CALIFORNIA CLASS Members.
+The total hours of other nonproductive time, the rate of compensation, and the gross wages paid for that time during the pay period. - 100.
+When DEFENDANTS did not accurately record PLAINTIFFS' and other CALIFORNIA CLASS Members' wages, including overtime wages, owed, DEFENDANTS also failed to provide PLAINTIFFS and the other members of the CALIFORNIA CLASS with complete and accurate wage statements which failed to show, among other things, the correct overtime rate, the correct number of hours worked, missed meal and rest periods, owed to PLAINTIFFS and other CALIFORNIA CLASS Members.
 Cal.
 Lab.
 Code § 226 provides that every employer shall furnish each of his or her employees with an accurate itemized wage statement in writing showing, among other things, gross wages earned and all applicable hourly rates in effect during the pay period and the corresponding amount of time worked at each hourly rate.
-Aside from the violations listed above in this paragraph, DEFENDANT failed to issue to PLAINTIFF an itemized wage statement that lists all the requirements under California Labor Code 226 et seq.
-Specifically, DEFENDANT failed to include the address of the legal entity that is the employer, thereby violating Cal.
-Lab.
+Aside from the violations listed above in this paragraph, DEFENDANTS failed to issue to PLAINTIFFS an itemized wage statement that lists all the requirements under California Labor Code 226 et seq.
+Specifically, DEFENDANTS failed to include items such as "Deposit Time"